Devolution revolution has reality check

 The agenda for this week's meeting of the West Midlands Combined Authority, which Mr Street chairs, contains confirmation that the mayor's office is asking for an extra £7.5m to be raised across Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton.

-This would add an extra precept of £12 a year to council tax bills for Band D properties in support of the mayor's proposals, among other things, to cut traffic congestion, introduce new cycle lanes and establish park-and-ride facilities at railway stations.
+Initially we were told this would equate to a draft precept of £12 a year on council tax bills for Band D properties.
+But by the time the agenda for the WMCA board meeting had been finalised, the figure had been revised down to £10.80, in support of the mayor's proposals, among other things, to cut traffic congestion, introduce new cycle lanes and establish park-and-ride facilities at railway stations.

 Council tax rise